 Mayan village excursions

 Educational, Participatory and VolunteerActivities.
-A extensive variety of programs and activities are available at Casa Hamaca including Survival Spanish classes, cooking classes, massage classes and CEU credits, visits to a shaman, Mayan village visits, Mayan ceremonies, food distribution, teaching English, roof construction, library volunteer and more.
+A extensive variety of programs and activities are available at Casa Hamaca including Survival Spanish classes, cooking classes, massage classes, visits to a shaman, Mayan village visits, Mayan ceremonies, food distribution, teaching English, roof construction, library volunteer and more.